 School Community Cookbooks

 This is a great way to draw together the creative talents of the school community and encourage home-cooked meals.
 You can have a focus for the cookbook such as a ‘Multicultural Cookbook’ to tie in with your multicultural day at school, or Mum’s or Dad’s favourite healthy recipes, to tie in with Mothers and Fathers Day.
 If you are keen to make sure recipes are ‘healthy’ just pop some criteria that you feel are appropriate to your community, on the instructions page you provide for those who would like to submit a recipe.
 For example, ‘Please provide your favourite healthy recipe that is ‘free from artificial colours, flavours or preservatives’.
+Use a company like School Yard Stories to publish and print your cookbook.

 Eco or Re-usable bags, aprons & tea towels